obmarg/cynic/cynic-cli/README.md

 Commands:
-  introspect  Runs an introspection query against a GraphQL server and outputs the servers schema help        Print this message or the help of the given subcommand(s)
+  introspect  Runs an introspection query against a GraphQL server and outputs the servers schema querygen    Runs querygen that allows you to generate Rust code from a schema and for a query help        Print this message or the help of the given subcommand(s)

 Options: